 While the matter is far from settled, it is doubtful if we can, in clear conscience, dismiss government as casually as neo-liberal economists and their intellectual camp followers are wont to do.
 At the very least, and regardless of whether it is viewed in good or bad light, government is an indispensable fact of human life.
 If it is an evil, it is a necessary one.
 Besides, within the context of Nigeria’s heterogeneity, government cannot but be a force for good.
 The inference is thus clear: it is wrong medication which requires the patient to forswear government or to diminish government’s importance.
 Such quack medication will address neither the symptoms nor the underlying causes of our current fiscal and macro-economic disorder.
 It will instead bring further complications, like swelling ranks of the unemployed; hurried and non-transparent sell-off, at rock-bottom prices, of commonwealth assets to a few well-connected oligarchs; widening income disparities and inequality; entrenched corruption; restricted access to public goods and services; and tendency to place those on fixed or no income at the mercy of profiteers.

 Even on the off-chance that structural adjustment was the correct prescription for the 1980s’ economic malaise, it has since, due to the nature and magnitude of the new challenge, become an expired drug.
 The drug expired–and should have been taken off the policy shelf—the instant it brought new complications, without curing the original malady.
 The blind rage directed at Big Government led to spending cuts in critical areas, such as infrastructure rehabilitation and development, education and health, energy generation, petroleum exploration and crude oil refinement, police protection, urban renewal, and highway traffic management.
 Meanwhile, agency proliferation continued unchecked, and the wage bill kept rising.
-The result is the maintenance, on SAP’s watch, of public entities that do nothing except move staff around and pay salaries.
-A reported submitted in 2012 reveals how recurrent expenditure rose faster than capital spending over a five-year period, 2006-2011, a period coinciding with the relentless implementation of structural adjustment programmes (See M J Balogun, Sam Amadi, and Perez Ayoola, 2012, Issues and Priorities in the Reform of the Civil Service: a Minority View, Presidential Committee on the Review of Public Service Reform Process, Abuja)
+The result is the maintenance, on SAP’s watch, of public entities that do nothing except move staff around, pay salaries, and, to keep officials occupied, pad budgets and duplicate projects.
+A report submitted in 2012 reveals how recurrent expenditure rose faster than capital spending over a five-year period, 2006-2011, a period coinciding with the relentless implementation of structural adjustment programmes (See M J Balogun, Sam Amadi, and Perez Ayoola, 2012, Issues and Priorities in the Reform of the Civil Service: a Minority View, Presidential Committee on the Review of Public Service Reform Process, Abuja)

 The SAP advocates’ diagnostic and prescription error is not confined to the redefinition of the role of government, but extends to the formulation of fiscal and macro-economic policy.
 A case in point is the premise underlying SAP’s “over-valued” currency argument.
 That argument would have made sense had Nigeria’s economy been highly diversified.
 Unfortunately, and notwithstanding the steep and successive devaluations of the Naira since the 1990s, the economy remains basically mono-cultural.
 The economy relies heavily on the export of unprocessed raw materials, including crude petroleum.
 In the 1970s, before the advent of SAP and its “conditionalities”, the Nigerian Pound was at par with the pound sterling, and exchanged with the US dollar at the rate of N£1 to US$2.
 Today, the official exchange rate for US dollar is 1 to N199.
 The unofficial, black-market rate is as high as 1US$ to N300.